Salford City fanzine Photo credit from Kevin Wright

-An independent Salford City supporters’ group that provides a monthly issue of fanzine will donate £2000 to a local homeless charity this weekend.
+An independent Salford City supporters’ group that produces a monthly fanzine will donate £2,000 to a local homeless charity this weekend.

-The Old Dead Tree Fanzine will be celebrating their seventh issue of the magazine against Colchester United on Saturday 26 April, and will be donating the funds from across the season to the Salford Loaves and Fishes.
+The Old Dead Tree Fanzine will be celebrating the seventh issue of the magazine against Colchester United on Saturday April 26, and will be donating the funds from across the season to Salford Loaves and Fishes before the match.

-Salford Loaves and Fishes are a charity, support the homeless, isolated, and vulnerable in Salford and the surrounding area.
+Salford Loaves and Fishes is a charity supporting homeless, isolated, and vulnerable people in Salford and the surrounding area.

-The charity provide a Drop In centre that is open from Monday to Friday between 9am -12.30pm, as well offering Skills for Life Centre.
+The charity provides a drop-in centre from Monday to Friday between 9am and12.30pm, as well offering Skills for Life Centre.

-The fanzine group shared how their work influenced their decision: “We wanted it to be a charity in Salford, as we are from Salford, it’s our community.
+The fanzine group stated: “We wanted it to be a charity in Salford, as we are from Salford, it’s our community.
 So, we wanted the Salford people to receive help from a charitable donation.

 “We basically did a Google search and then started looking into Salford Loaves and Fishes a bit more.